 A list of all the cookies we use, along with our advert network and technology partners can be found in our cookie list.

-Yes.
-There are a number of options available.
-You can set your browser either to reject all cookies, to only allow “trusted” sites to set them, or to accept only those cookies from those websites which you are using at that moment.
+That said, it’s important you adjust your settings to what you feel comfortable with.
+Strictly Necessary Cookies cannot be switch off.
+You can set your browser either to reject all other cookies, to only allow ‘trusted’ sites to set them, or to accept only those cookies from those websites which you are using at that moment.

 Some of the functionality of our website will be lost if you delete all cookies.

 - Click the Customise and control Google Chrome menu button in the upper right-hand corner of the browser bar.
 (3 stacked dots)